RLGen/Deem/README.md

 > Generating model.We provide different deep learning model for different datasets —— ResNet for image datasets and 3-layer perceptron for tabluar datasets.
 >
-> > --model [resnet/table]
+> > --model [image/table]

-For example, if you want to train image datasets, you can use `--gen resnet`.
+For example, if you want to train image datasets, you can use `--model image`.

-> Coreset Size.
-You should select coreset size for training, if coreset size is 1, we use full datasets to train.
+> Subset Size.
+You should select subset size for training, if subset size is 1, we use full datasets to train.
 >
-> > --s [0.0-1.0(float)]
+> > --K [0.0-1.0(float)]

-For example, if you want to select different coreset size, you can use `--s 0.1`.
+For example, if you want to select different subset size, you can use `--K 0.1`.

 > &tau; is a threshold for e'/e which can be added in train data, e.g, 0.3 .
 >
-> > --tau [tau]
+> > --tau [&tau;]

 For example, if you want to select 0.25 as your $\tau$ you can use `--tau 0.25`.